Earlier this month, I hosted a webinar about combating physician burnout by shifting to value-based culture.

 With a value-based care mentality, clear communication, and proper planning, physician burnout will decrease while dramatically improving financial and health-related outcomes.
 During our engagements with a wide range of physician partners, we have concluded that the key to reducing burnout is simple: an organization must be clear in its mission, goals, and expectations of the physician community.

 When physicians have clarity on what is being measured and what the expectations are, they align their workflows and best practices with the objective in mind.
 At Lightbeam, our model for clear, strategic delivery is what we refer to as the “dot-connecting framework.”
 The dot-connecting framework is built on the philosophy that most organizations have all of the data they need to make actionable decisions.
 In fact, we have mastered the ability to collect and store these dots.
-Data aggregated within our platform provides insights on patient conditions, financial trajectory, and care gaps within an organization.
+Data aggregated within our population health management platform provides insights on patient conditions, financial trajectory, and care gaps within an organization.
 What separates successful groups from those that struggle is the ability to turn insights into action; they move from collecting the dots to connecting them.

 Step one of connecting the dots is the identification stage.
 This is the starting point where we look primarily at the numbers and direct clinical outcomes of proposed initiatives.
 Speaking for our process at Lightbeam, we begin by doing a 360-degree deep dive with an organization.
-We examine the total cost of care and associated opportunities to reduce cost year after year.
+We examine the total cost of care and associated opportunities to reduce costs year after year.
 We deploy a variety of tools and look across operational channels, clinical outcomes, and financial benchmarks to discover total opportunity and determine the best path forward.

 After the areas of improvement are established from the data, we zero in on what requires the most attention.
 The best method I have found to organize potential initiatives is making a comprehensive list.
 This sounds simple, but it is necessary to understand and make informed decisions on what the strategic focus should be.
 Once a list is made, we take this down to a deeper level and discern what the most severe problems are—the prioritizing stage of connecting the dots.
 Picking the top four to five areas of need, we determine the category they fall under, the suggested solution to the problem, the opportunity’s value (both monetarily and its patient impact), and what we need to generate results.